 Night markets are at the forefront of the culinary scene in Taiwan, with new dishes or innovative takes on classic ones being spawned all the time.
 You haven’t experienced Taipei until you’ve spent an evening strolling through one, stopping to sample whichever delicacies catch your eye.

 The five big ones are Shilin, Raohe, Ningxia, Tonghua and Huaxi night markets.
 You can also get more local at Nanjichang or Gongguan night markets.
+If you still have concerns, consider a street food tour.

 Taiwan is a non-tipping country.
 To leave a tip in a restaurant could be awkward or even insulting.
 The same goes for taxi drivers, who won’t let you get out until you accept your NT$5 change.
 The only cases when you might leave a tip in Taiwan are at massage parlors or to a travel guide, and even then only if you want to.